 Medicare Part D is a federal program designed to offer prescription drug coverage.
 The plan is provided by private insurance companies that contract with the Centers for Medicare & Medicaid Services (CMS)—similar to Medicare Advantage plans.

-Original Medicare Parts A and B work with Medicare drug coverage Part D. If you have a Medicare Advantage plan, you’ll get this coverage through an MAPD (Medicare Advantage Prescription Drug) plan.
+Original Medicare Parts A and B work with Medicare drug coverage Part D. If you have a Medicare Advantage plan, you’ll get this coverage through a MAPD (Medicare Advantage Prescription Drug) plan.
 You cannot have a Medicare Advantage Prescription Drug Plan and a stand-alone Medicare Part D Prescription Drug Plan.

 You can choose a stand-alone Medicare Part D Prescription Drug Plan as a Medicare enrollee.
 The cost and availability will vary by county, and most plans require you to pay a monthly premium, annual deductible, and copayment or coinsurance.
 You may qualify for financial assistance for prescription drug costs through a program called Extra Help.

-If you are receiving Medicare, have limited financial resources and income, and live in one of the 50 states or the District of Columbia, you may qualify for Extra Help
+If you are receiving Medicare, have limited financial resources and income, and live in one of the 50 states or the District of Columbia, you may qualify for Extra Help.

 Extra help assists with paying for your monthly premiums, annual deductibles, and co-payments related to Medicare prescription drug coverage.
 If you qualify, you won’t pay a late enrollment penalty when you join a Medicare drug plan.